simular-ai/Agent-S/README.md

 - **`--endpoint_url`**
   - Purpose: The URL for your custom endpoint
   - Default: None

+- **`--endpoint_api_key`**
+  - Purpose: Your API key for your custom endpoint
+  - Note: This is optional.
+If not specified, `gui-agents` will default to your environment variables for the API key.
+  - Default: None

 > **Note**: Configuration 2 takes precedence over Configuration 1.